 Once Henry’s reign was over, the Leeds Castle passed into private hands with mixed results.
-Eventually the castle lost its magnificence due to lack of care and funding.
+Eventually, the castle lost its magnificence due to a lack of care and funding.
 It didn’t shine again until the socialite Lady Baillie took it over in the 1920s.
 She lavished attention on the Leeds Castle, expanding and reorganizing various floors and decorating the rooms.
 As a result, Leeds Castle became one of the foremost country houses in England.
-It also became a backdrop to some of the most memorable parties in history with a host of glittering names swishing in and out of the gates.
+It also became a backdrop to some of the most memorable parties in history, with a host of glittering names swishing in and out of the gates.

 Castles in Kent: Dover Castle

-King Henry II kicked off construction of Dover Castle in the 1180s.
+King Henry II kicked off the construction of Dover Castle in the 1180s.
 There are whispers that an Iron Age hill fort may have once inhabited the site.
 Indeed, the Romans had already spotted the location’s potential in 43 AD and built a lighthouse on the cliff to guide ships to shore.